RandyKLe/YummyNoodleBar/4/README.ftl.md

 The result of this is that you may inject the `Basket` as a dependency using `@Autowired` and can use normally.
 Calls will be routed to the correct instance based on the current session by the automatically generated proxy.

+This references a new concept in the web domain, `MenuItem`.
+Create `MenuItem` like so

+    <@snippet path="src/main/java/com/yummynoodlebar/web/domain/MenuItem.java" prefix="/complete"/>

 Next, you need to update the SiteController to take advantage of the new `Basket` Update `SiteController` to read